 • Choir To Antiphonal

-Besides the organ, we also have a piano that the Stevenson family donated in 2000.
-We used the piano for many years to lead our 10 am service.
+In addition to the organ, the Stevenson family donated a piano to the church in 2000.
+We have used the piano for many years to lead our 10 a.m. service, but it now serves a secondary role.